-As at October 31, 2020, the Company had a working capital surplus of \$321,833 (July 31, 2020 - \$130,756 working capital deficiency).
+As at October 31, 2021, the Company had a working deficit of \$436,064 (July 31, 2021 - \$505,834).
 Where possible, the Company has been negotiating settlement of or extending payment terms of its payables and reviewing its capital expenditure plan and future commitments to identify opportunities to reduce or delay spending and payments.
+However, the Company does not generate any revenue from operations and, without further financing, does not have sufficient capital to meet requirements for administrative overhead, maintaining its mineral interests and continuing with its exploration program in the following twelve months.
+For the foreseeable future, the Company will need to rely on raising capital in the equity markets and/or enter into joint venture agreements with third parties to provide working capital and to finance its mineral property acquisition and exploration activities.